PropTroniX/E-11-Blaster-Scope-Electronics-V1.0/README.md

 ###  Programming Instructions

-1. Copy the Two Included Libraries:\
-Adafruit_GFX_Library,\
-Adafruit_SSD1306-master_64x32\
-into your Arduino Libraries Folder.
+1. Copy the Two Included Libraries (Adafruit_GFX_Library & Adafruit_SSD1306-master_64x32) into your Arduino Libraries Folder.

 2. Run the Arduino IDE Application

-3. Go to File then Open and locate the Arduino-Blaster-Scope-V1.0 Directory and Load the Arduino_Blaster_Scope-V1.0.ino file.
+3. File Open and locate the Arduino-Blaster-Scope-V1.0 Directory and open the Load the Arduino_Blaster_Scope-V1.0.ino file.

 4. Under Tools Select Board then Arduino Leonardo